HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Completed data recovery tasks can be viewed for recovery task details.

-- LogicDB: The logicDB included in the recovery.
+- **LogicDB**: The logicDB included in the recovery.

-- Operator: HotDB Management user who Starts the recovery task.
+- **Operator**: HotDB Management user who Starts the recovery task.

-- Task Status: including Restore in Progress, Restore Succeeded, and Restore Failed.
+- **Task Status**: including Restore in Progress, Restore Succeeded, and Restore Failed.

-- Restore with Full Backup: Full backup information restored for use.
+- **Restore with Full Backup**: Full backup information restored for use.
 Click the time link to jump to the corresponding Backup Task Details page.

-- Restore with Incremental Backup: Incremental backup information restored for use.
+- **Restore with Incremental Backup**: Incremental backup information restored for use.
 Click the time link to jump to the corresponding Incremental Backup Task Details page.

-- Restore Target Timepoint: It displays the restore target timepoint.
+- **Restore Target Timepoint**: It displays the restore target timepoint.

-- Start Time: The start time of recovery task.
+- **Start Time**: The start time of recovery task.

-- Stop Time: The stop/failure time of the task.
+- **Stop Time**: The stop/failure time of the task.
 The ongoing task does not display the time.

-- Restore Compute Consuming Time: Time consumed for restore.
+- **Restore Compute Consuming Time**: Time consumed for restore.

-- Node Involving Restore: The data nodes affected by the recovery are displayed with a list of data node names.
+- **Node Involving Restore**: The data nodes affected by the recovery are displayed with a list of data node names.

-- Node with Successful Restore: The successfully restored data nodes are displayed with a list of data node names.
+- **Node with Successful Restore**: The successfully restored data nodes are displayed with a list of data node names.

-- Node with Failed Restore: The data nodes that failed to restore are displayed with a list of data node names.
+- **Node with Failed Restore**: The data nodes that failed to restore are displayed with a list of data node names.
 Data sources under failed data nodes will be set unavailable.

-- Detailed Log: The restore log page displays the restore details.
+- **Detailed Log**: The restore log page displays the restore details.
 If there is an error in restore, the error details will be displayed.

-- If the task is in progress, the data will be refreshed regularly at a frequency of 30s/time.
+If the task is in progress, the data will be refreshed regularly at a frequency of 30s/time.

 #### Special instructions for data restore

-- Attention shall be paid to data source user privileges in recovery operation, and insufficient privileges will lead to recovery failure.
+Attention shall be paid to data source user privileges in recovery operation, and insufficient privileges will lead to recovery failure.

-- If a backup is running or a recovery is being executed in recovery operation, the system will refuse to submit the recovery operation until the backup or recovery in progress is completed.
+If a backup is running or a recovery is being executed in recovery operation, the system will refuse to submit the recovery operation until the backup or recovery in progress is completed.

-- When multiple cluster compute nodes share one data source, the recovery will prompt that the heartbeat table is repeated.
+When multiple cluster compute nodes share one data source, the recovery will prompt that the heartbeat table is repeated.
 The reason is that the heartbeat table will be deleted before recovery, but if another cluster compute node has been executing heartbeat detection, the heartbeat table will be recreated, leading to the primary key conflict and the prompt of existence of the heartbeat table in recovery.

-- Once a data node fails to restore in the recovery process, the service port of compute node will not be restarted automatically.
+Once a data node fails to restore in the recovery process, the service port of compute node will not be restarted automatically.

-- If the recovery fails, the backup or recovery operation is executed again after restarting the compute node service.
+If the recovery fails, the backup or recovery operation is executed again after restarting the compute node service.
 If a prompt similar to "...
 Recovery (id: xxx) is running" appears, HotDB Backup shall be restarted correspondingly, for the reason that although recovery fails, the recovery process may not be closed.

 #### Recovery log description

 ![](assets/hotdb-management/image355.png)

-Connected to server successfully! means that connection is established normally between program and Management.
+- `Connected to server successfully!` means that connection is established normally between program and Management.

-Got a quit signal from user, will quit after recovery is finished means that the program will quit after the recovery.
+- `Got a quit signal from user, will quit after recovery is finished` means that the program will quit after the recovery.

-Start recovery means to start the recovery task.
+- `Start recovery` means to start the recovery task.

-Start full recovery on datasource: 192.168.200.51\3306\ct05, backup id: 101135 means that a recovery task is started on the data node.
+- `Start full recovery on datasource: 192.168.200.51\3306\ct05, backup id: 101135` means that a recovery task is started on the data node.

-Recovery is stopped means that the recovery task is stopped.
+- `Recovery is stopped` means that the recovery task is stopped.

 ### Data source migration